In 2016 the Amphibian Ark turned 10, and to celebrate, we produced a Ten-Year Review that highlights our accomplishments over the past decade.

 The Amphibian Ark Science and Research page provides a range guide for amphibian research.
 The portal also offers an insight into the research needs of amphibian conservation breeding programs.
 The primary document is the Amphibian Conservation Research Guide

 Amphibian Conservation Needs Assessment Data

 AArk Taxon Officers and others have held a number of national and regional meetings around the world to assist these regions to prioritize their local amphibian species for conservation planning programs.
-The resulting data resulting from these workshops is available on the Conservation Needs Assessment results page on the AArk portal.
+The resulting data resulting from these workshops is available on the Conservation Needs Assessment results page.
 Our Conservation Needs Assessment process is outlined in a pdf file which is also available in Spanish.